hwp9000/Rotom/README.md

 # Commands
 > All commands for rotom can also be found by typing `-help`.
 In addition each command of rotom has a help text that can be displayed by typing `?command`.

-Commands with ✅ mean they work, ⚙️are being developed, and 🐛 means there is a reported bug.
+Emoji Meaning:

+✅ Workiing.

+🧪 Working, But being updated.

+⚙️ Currently being developed.

+🐛 Bug reported.

 ## User Commands